MohammedMashal/pattern_problems/README.md

 # pattern_problems
-Here will be the solutions of pattern problems from faceprep website
+Here will be the solutions of pattern problems from faceprep website using c language